 The goal of NSL is to investigate issues in wireless and sensor networks, network protocols and architectures, mobile sensing, social networks, and distributed systems, and to find solutions to the technical problems in these areas.

-Most of my recent research has been on design, implementation and deployment of sensor networks and analyzing data collected from them to find interesting patterns and also solutions to systems area problems.
+Most of my recent research has been on design, implementation and deployment of sensor networks and in my PhD thesis, I am trying to build a robust indoor localization system by using wireless communication and sensing.
 Internet of Things will shape human future and I am happy to be part of IoT research community.
+Download my Resume

 Participant's engagement into energy saving programs is main contributing factor in the program's final savings.
 We designed several highly interactive energy saving activities and asked people in Hawaii to follow our guidelines.
 Our results show 32% engagement in our program which far beyond the industry standard which is 10% to 15%.

 New generation of USB malwares (such as BadUSB) are not detectable by conventional anti-malware solutions.
 We collected data for USB devices used in our campus for period of 3 months.
 We applied machine learning techniques to uniquely identify each USB stick via extracted features from our data.
 Finally, we were able to build a effective white listing approach with accuracy of 98.5%.
 Our solution is simple but practical.